Editing SharpCharts

 To add an overlay to a SharpChart, use the next available line in the Overlays section of the workbench (located just below the Chart Attributes section).

-Each line in the Overlays section has a primary dropdown menu (for overlay type selection), a Parameters box and the optional advanced settings boxes.
-Free users only have access to 3 overlays per chart and cannot use the advanced settings.
+Note: Free users can only add three overlays per chart and cannot use the advanced settings.
 Members can add up to 25 different overlays to their charts.
 As soon as the last available overlay line is used, a new line will appear beneath it, allowing you to add more.

 The Parameters box allows you to enter whatever parameters the technical indicator needs.
 Some indicators do not need any parameters, while others support 5 or more different settings via the Parameters box.
 Individual settings within the box are separated from one another using commas.
 Many parameters are optional - if you do not specify a particular parameter, a commonly used default setting will be used instead.